Abandoned & Little-Known Airfields:

 40.27, -75.75 (Southwest of Allentown, PA)

-Smiling Jack Airport, as depicted on the May 1943 NY Sectional Chart (courtesy of Michael Floriani).
+Smiling Jack Airport, as depicted on the November 1942 NY Sectional Chart.

-This short-lived little general aviation airport opened on 9/9/42 (according to a newspaper article courtesy of Benjamin Swearingen).
+This short-lived little general aviation airport was “established in August 1942” (according to the Amity Township 300th Anniversary, courtesy of Benjamin Swearingen).

 That would prove to be very unfortunate timing, as many small civilian airports near the coasts were eventually closed during WW2.